 You can do everything in R in one script.
 Then you can come back to it after a few years, and still able to track your steps down.

 As I see it, it is really not Tableau vs. R issue.
 They can be used together.

 For all Tableau’s promises, I believe that only few people actually use it for exploration and it becomes another reporting a.k.a BI tool.

 I use Tableau for exploring, finding quick patterns and then coding that in R to reproduce the patterns for all various combinations.
+Tableau is not hard to learn at all.
 You can quickly build dashboards together without actually thinking about the process or about your objective of actionable insights.